abhishek-kumar-code/data-engineering-with-aws/README.md

 #### Step 3.
 Configure and Setup AWS Redshift Serverless

-- Associate the IAM Role.
-This action enables Redshift Serverless to establish a connection with S3
+- Associate the IAM Role to establish a connection between Redshift Serverless and S3.
 - Configure Workgroup Settings:
   - Accept the default Workgroup settings.
   - Accept the defaults for Security and Encryption.